Enolerobotti/unlearning/README.md

 Finally, when we want to unlearn some specific subset, we predict their impacts on the gradient and substitute these gradients from the model parameters.

-In general, this approach gives positive result
+In general, this approach gives positive result.
+For example,
 ```
 AUC no poisson 1.0
 AUC poisson 0.858974358974359